-I often voice dictate my content and sometimes I write them with my thumb while riding a stationary bike at the gym.
+I often use voice dictation to create my content.
 Sometimes, I use my wireless keyboard and my iPad.
 It all depends on what I’m currently doing and which content creation method works best for the current situation.

 Branding expert David Yarde also voice dictates as often as he can.
 “Thoughts tend to flow together better,” he said.
-I agree with David and one way to be more conversational in your writing is to literally have a conversation with your audience.
+I agree with David, and one way to be more conversational in your writing is to have a conversation with your audience literally.
 To voice dictate can do the trick.

 Downfalls of voice dictation